ericleonardis/camera_sync/README.md

 The output graph will look like this:
 <img width="1389" height="1389" alt="image" src="https://github.com/user-attachments/assets/25f3a9ba-506c-44a7-b534-29035a993178" />

+Make sure after alignment that all of the averaged brightness signals align and there are none that appear out of sync.
+If so then there was some issue with the peak detection and alignment.

 ---

 ### 4. Convert Frame Shifts to Seconds